網頁圖片

 The reader, who has seen Addison's celebrated tragedy of Cato, needs not to be informed, that, rather than he

-I regret to say, appear uncharitable to mankind, and levelled directly against the promotion of knowledge amongst the lower order of the people, which in all ages, and in all civilized countries, has been looked up to as the certain omen of a free and happy Constitution.
-I assure the Writer of the article, that, however 1 shall essentially differ with him on the subject he has thought proper to bring under public discussion, I am actuated by no principle-no party-no motive-but the only one which ought to actuate every honest heart; that is, charity and love to mankind.
-And since he has politely condescended to state that his mind is not quite made up on the subject, and that he will receive instruction from others, I shall first presume to remark, that had the education of the lower class of the community no object to be accomplished-no advan tage to be gained beyond the mere reading of newspapers, blasphemous and seditious publications; then, 1 assure him, no man in the world, sooner than myself would depreciate the system of universal education, as tending to produce a great National evil.
+THE sentiments of a Letter, signed A Practical Politician," p.
+209, I regret to say, appear uncharitable to mankind, and levelled directly against the promotion of knowledge amongst the lower order of the people, which in all ages, and in all civilized countries, has been looked up to as the certain omen of a free and happy Constitution.
+I assure the Writer of the article, that, however I shall essentially differ with him on the subject he has thought proper to bring under public discussion, I am actuated by no principle—no party-no motive-but the only one which ought to actuate every honest heart; that is, charity and love to mankind.
+And since he has politely condescended to state that his mind is not quite made up on the subject, and that he will receive instruction from others, I shall first presume to remark, that had the education of the lower class of the community no object to be accomplished-no advan tage to be gained beyond the mere reading of newspapers, blasphemous and seditious publications; then, I assure him, no man in the world, sooner than myself would depreciate the system of universal education, as tending to produce a great National evil.
 But surely it ought never to be insisted upon, that education, in any department of life, is the necessary instigator of sedition; much less ought it to be considered as conducive, in its nature, of blasphemy to God.
 We know that all classes of the community have always had, and ever

 will have, their political and religious principles and opinions.
 It is their right, and I cannot discover any law of equity which ought to go to deprive the meanest class of that community from forming and upholding theirs.
 I speak from conviction, and some knowledge of mankind, when I assert, that a happy and a peaceable state of Society can never be obtained by the mere suspension of Education.
 Setting aside the hardship of individual privation, which must inevitably be felt by the policy of such a system, it cannot, I think, be doubted, that Folly and Vice are the natural offspring of Ignorance; and however "dangerous a little learning may be" to some, general education ought never, in candour, to be charged with having such a tendency.

-The Writer suggests a question, "whether universal Education would not render the press of England of necessity dependent upon Government, and in its consequence restrict its freedom "-My answer is, I sincerely believe not; for I see no reason why it should, unless indeed it is proved that ignorance is essential to the happiness and prosperity of the British Constitution, and that Sedition, Blasphemy, and Immorality, emanate solely from a National Education.
-I hope, however, I have adduced some reason to think otherwise, and in conclusion I can assure the Writer, who signs himself "A Practical Politician," that whilst I lament as much as any man the existence of such characters as I have alluded to whilst I am as conscious as the firmest supporter of our Church and Constitution of their tendency to corrupt the hearts and mislead the understandings of such as bave the misfortune to read and believe in their publications-whilst I readily admit that Society has suf fered much from the poison of their baneful doctrines—yet I never in my conscience can believe that a National and Universal Education ought in justice to be attributed as the productive cause of the evil.
+The Writer suggests a question, "whether universal Education would not render the press of England of ment, and in its consequence restrict necessity dependent upon Governits freedom?"-My auswer is, I sincerely believe not; for I see no reason why it should, unless indeed it is proved that ignorance is essential to the happiness and prosperity of the British Constitution, and that Sedition, Blasphemy, and Immorality, emanate solely from a National Education.
+I hope, however, I have adduced some reason to think otherwise, and in conclusion I can assure the Writer, who signs himself “A Practical Politician," that whilst I lament as much as any man the existence of such characters as I have alluded to whilst I am as conscious as the firmest supporter of our Church and Constitution of their tendency to corrupt the hearts and mislead the understandings of such as bave the misfortune to read and believe in their publications-whilst I readily admit that Society has suffered much from the poison of their baneful doctrines—yet I never in my conscience can believe that a National and Universal Education ought in justice to be attributed as the productive cause of the evil.
 G. H. GILCHRIST,

-***We have since received several other Letters in answer to "A Practical Politician," which want of room compels EDIT.
+other Letters in answer to "A Practical ***We have since received several Politician," which want of room compels us to omit.
+EDIT.

 REVIEW OF NEW PUBLICATIONS.

-68. A Cursory Disquisition on the Conventual Church of Tewkesbury, and its Antiquities; with incidental Remarks on the Ecclesiastical Architecture of the Middle Ages.
+68. A Cursory Disquisition on the Conven- I grant there is a greater profusion of tual Church of Tewkesbury, and its An- ornament, and generally more exquisite tiquities; with incidental Remarks on the workmanship, for instance, in the chapels Ecclesiastical Architecture of the Middle of King's College, of Windsor, and Henry Ages.
 8vo. pp. 119.
-Longman & Co.
+Longman & Co. the Seventh, than in the cathedrals of good History of York and Winchester; but I maintain

 Speaking of the "rich display of laborious nicety with which Churches and Cathedrals were finished, towards the close of the fifteenth century," Mr. Knight says,